cuppett/aws-cloudformation-operator/README.md

     Resource: "*"
     Condition:
       StringEquals:
-        aws:ResourceTag/kubernetes.io/controlled-by: cloudformation.cuppett.com/operator
+        aws:ResourceTag/kubernetes.io/controlled-by: cloudformation.services.k8s.aws.cuppett.dev/controller
 ```

-> NOTE: For direct ownership you will need to add additional policies for any resources the operator is intended to manipulate (e.g. S3, RDS, SQS).
+> NOTE: For direct ownership you will need to add additional policies for any resources the controller is intended to manipulate (e.g. S3, RDS, SQS).
 > You can achieve this by associating the AWS managed policies (e.g. arn:aws:iam::aws:policy/AmazonRDSFullAccess) or by crafting
 > and attaching your own.
 For individual services, refer to the AWS documentation those permissions required by CloudFormation to
 > lifecycle those resources.